dmeybohm/dot-notation/README.md

 can use them in keys as long as it doesn't preceed a dot.
 Neither backslashes nor dots in values are transformed in any way, either.

-## Zend Framework 2 configuration example
+## Zend Framework 2 Configuration Example

-Here's another example from inside Zend Framework 2 configuration files where the arrays are deeply nested.
+Here's another example from inside the example [Zend Framework 2][2] configuration files where the arrays are deeply nested.
 Note how much more readable the dot notation version is in addition to being smaller:

 ```php
 $array = DotNotation::expand(array(